 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Your cervix is a passage that allows fluids to flow inside and out of your uterus.
-It’s also a powerful gatekeeper that can open and close in ways that make pregnancy and childbirth possible.
+Your cervix allows fluids to pass between your uterus and vagina.
+It’s also a powerful gatekeeper.
+It can open and close in ways that make pregnancy and vaginal delivery possible.

 Your cervix plays important roles in the following: